TaikiSan21/PAMmisc/README.md

 ### Functions

-* `getFittedMap` - Get nicely fitted maps to plot your data.
-Either downloads from Google Maps or uses coastline shape files in offline mode. **NOTE** this now requires configuring a Google Maps API key!!! **NOTE** THIS HAS BEEN REMOVED BECAUSE `ggmap` PACKAGE HAS BEEN ORPHANED

 * `writeClickWave` - Create synthetic delphinid click wav files

 * `writeAMWave` - Create synthetic amplitude modulated wav files